 What We've Achieved

-Created a map highlighting our six management prescriptions.
+Published a map outlining our six proposed management zones and their unique management prescriptions.

-Created a fact sheet to share sense of place.
+Created a GLMA fact sheet to highlight the immense value of the area.

-October 2014 - Sweetwater County Commission.
+October 2014 - Hosted a field tour with the Sweetwater County Commission.
 Visited a Colorado River cutthroat trout habitat enhancement project on Gooseberry Creek.

-February 2015 - Met with Rock Springs BLM Field Office.
-Discussed importance of GLMA to sportsmen and sportswomen and our management vision for a balanced approach with smart-from-the-start planning for oil and gas development.
+February 2015 - Met with Rock Springs BLM Field Office decision makers and staff to discuss the importance of GLMA to sportsmen and sportswomen.
+Shared our management vision for a balanced approach with smart-from-the-start planning for oil and gas development.

 January 2016 - hosted a public open house in Green River, WY to share the Coalition's vision and management proposal.